Road Trip Week 6: Making Creamy Cashew Ricotta Cheese

 • 1/4 teaspoon sea salt

-1. Presoak (or precook) the cashews; see notes.
+1. Presoak (or precook) the cashews; see notes below.

 2. Preheat the oven to 400ºF.
 Put an untrimmed garlic bulb, with at least 5 cloves, into a small covered baking dish.
 A ramekin or garlic roaster works well, or any small covered baking dish.
 Roast it in the preheated oven until the garlic aroma starts to fill the kitchen and the cloves begin to soften; this will take about 15 minutes.